MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Virtual Switch External   Microsoft Hyper-V Network Adapter
 ```

 Create a new container from the container image using the `New-Container` command.
-Notice in this example that the output of `New-Container` is being stored in the variable `$container`.
+Notice in this example that the output of `New-Container` is stored in the variable `$container`.
 This variable will be helpful later on in this exercise.

 ```powershell
 $container = New-Container -Name "MyContainer" -ContainerImageName WindowsServerCore -SwitchName "Virtual Switch"
 ```

 To see a list of containers on the host and verify that the container was created, run the `Get-Container` command.
-You should see that a new container has been created however is not running.
+You should see the new container that isn't running.
 ```powershell
 Get-Container